tejeshwar-01/Multi-language-translator/README.md

 # Instant translate AI
-This project is a multi-language translator built using **Google's Gemini Pro (Gemini 1.5)** model and **Streamlit**.
+This project is a multi-language translator built using **Google's Gemini  model and **Streamlit**.
 It allows users to translate text between over 50 languages through a simple and interactive web interface.

 ---